Afa Amosa

 Afaesetiti Amosa (born 11 October 1990) is a Samoan rugby player for Aviron Bayonnais in France's Top 14, the highest level of French rugby.
 His primary position is number 8.

 Career

-Born in Samoa Amosa moved to Australia at the age of four, and played his junior rugby for Moorabin Rugby Club in Melbourne, featured for the Brumbies Academy side before returning to Melbourne to play for the Melbourne Rebels academy side.
+Born in Samoa Amosa moved to Australia at the age of four, and played his junior rugby for Moorabbin Rugby Club in Melbourne, featured for the Brumbies Academy side before returning to Melbourne to play for the Melbourne Rebels academy side.

 In August 2012 Amosa moved to Bizkaia Gernika in Spain's División de Honor de Rugby, they also competed in the 2012–13 European Challenge Cup where Amosa played in 6 games.
 He caught the eye of US Colomiers' coach Bernard Goutta and moved to the Pro D2 side that summer.
 After two years in Colomiers he was due to sign for Toulon, but the transfer fell through and in September 2015 after starting the season with Colomiers he moved to Top 14 side La Rochelle.

 On 25 March 2018 it was announced he had signed for Union Bordeaux Bègles on a two-year contract.